Creativity, Connection & Backpacking Magic

 Campers learn principles of “Leave No Trace,” how to respect wildlife, and how to coexist with nature.
 They return with tired feet, messy hair, full hearts — and a new sense of confidence and independence.

-For many, backpacking is a moment of discovery: the first time they carry all their gear on their back, sleep under the stars without city lights, or hike further than they thought they could.
-It’s where resilience is built and friendships are cemented over granola bars and shared camp chores.
+For many, backpacking is a moment of discovery: the first time they carry all their gear on their back, sleep under the stars without city lights, or hike farther than they thought they could.
+It’s where resilience is built and friendships are cemented over granola bars and awe-inspiring vistas.

 Camper Shiley W. from G-2B said her favorite moment of car camping was: